 Malcolm X College Integrated A/V System

-As part of the project, CCC selected Level-1 to implement an integrated A/V system for the new MXC campus that included procuring equipment, pre-configuring, programing, installing, testing and providing training services to support the new system.
-Level-1 furnished all labor, material and services to install the complete A/V system as determine by the new campus’ architectural drawings and specifications.
-This included assessing the conditions of the job site and facilities for delivering, storing, placing, handling and installing materials and equipment as well as the RF environment for the wireless A/V Ethernet network for all A/V systems.
+As part of the project, CCC selected Level-1 to implement an integrated A/V system for the new MXC campus that included procuring equipment, pre-configuring, programming, installing, testing, and providing training services to support the new system.
+Level-1 furnished all labor, material, and services to install the complete A/V system as determined by the new campus’ architectural drawings and specifications.
+This included assessing the conditions of the job site and facilities for delivering, storing, placing, handling, and installing materials and equipment as well as the RF environment for the wireless A/V Ethernet network for all A/V systems.

 The new MXC is now at the forefront of meeting the growing need for healthcare professionals in Chicago with an enrollment of nearly 16,000 credit and non-credit students.